How often do we hear of a business that values self-awareness amongst its leaders and actively promotes feedback?

 Here are 4 ideas on this:

-Use professional help.
+2. Use professional help

 A good coach can be invaluable in providing you with feedback that will enhance your level of self-awareness.
 Make sure you check out their credentials and certifications first though and be certain they can work with you in the way that you want them to.
 A good coach can also help you to unravel feedback from others and use it to help you to change.

-Keep a note on yourself.
+3. Keep a note of yourself

 It can be helpful when you make an important decision to make a note of what you expect the result to be; what do you think is going to happen?
 At an appropriate time, go back to your notes and compare what did happen with what you expected to happen.
 Don’t just think about ‘what’ happened, make sure you also reflect on ‘why’ it happened.
 Management Consultant Peter Drucker called this reflective activity ‘feedback analysis’: “the only way to discover your strengths.”

-Ask someone else.
+4. Ask someone else

 Identify people you know and feel you can trust and ask them to give you feedback on your personality, habits, needs, and values.
 It may be helpful to ask people to provide you with this feedback anonymously so that they are more likely, to be honest, and provide a valid response that is insightful and helpful.